pointbazaar/espl1000/README.md

 This repo contains a simple, work-in-progress statically typed programming language.
 Its main debugger is [noBG](https://github.com/Milo-D/noBG-Assembly-Debugger)

+## Basic Dependency Graph between these related repositories

+- dragon depends on dragon-parser, dracovm-compiler

+the other dependencies are just your standard maven dependencies

 ## Goals

 - [x] simple local variable type inference